keep-network/website/src/pages/index.md

 ---
 template: home-page
 path: /
-title: Home
 hero:
   title: A privacy layer for Ethereum
-  body: >-
-    <p>A keep is an off-chain container for private data.
-Keeps help contracts harness the full power of the public blockchain &mdash; enabling deep interactivity with private data.</p>
+  body: <p>A keep is an off-chain container for private data.
+Keeps help contracts
+    harness the full power of the public blockchain &mdash; enabling deep interactivity with private data.</p>
 team_section:
   title: Our Team
   team: